dcaponi/sveltekit-pocketbase-starter/README.md

 1. This uses cookie based JWTs and therefore cookies are only shared if you're using https, and only over http (not accessable via javascript).
 Therefore ensure your frontend and backend share domains.
 2. You can set the cookie samesite setting to something other than lax if you don't want to use OAuth.
 Lax is required for OAuth since your app will be using cookies while talking to 3rd party services.
 3. Pocketbase uses a different signing secret per session, so on the backend when validating the JWT on the cookie, a HTTP call to PocketBase via the SDK or their API is required.
-4. The design philosophy behind this was to get decent auth working in a quickly repeatable fashion using the cheapest setup possible.
+4. The design philosophy behind this is to have decent auth working in a fast, repeatable fashion using the cheapest setup possible.
 This is in no way suggested for enterprise grade auth flows, but if you have less than 10k daily active users it _should_ be fine.
-Lets be real, if you have 10k daily active users, go get funding and make scale and enterprise shit someone else's problem 😉
+If you have 10k daily active users, go get funding and make scale and enterprise shit someone else's problem 😉